Skip to main content

 If you’re in the market to buy one of the vehicles on the list, there’s a good chance your insurance premiums will be higher than it would be if you chose a vehicle less-likely to be stolen.

 When a vehicle is stolen, it costs the insurance company money.
-If they see a trend of one particular model being stolen more frequently than another, they’ll want to offset the risk – and they can do this by charging higher premiums.
+If they see a trend of one particular model being stolen more frequently than another or one specific region experiencing higher levels of theft, they’ll want to offset the risk – and they can do this by charging higher premiums.

 There are always exceptions to the rule, and there are many factors that come into play when calculating car insurance premiums.
 Age, gender and driving history will always affect how much you pay, but when you’re searching for cheap car insurance, remember that the type of vehicle you purchase can have an impact on your premiums.